tc39/proposal-temporal/docs/instant.md

 **Returns:** a new `Temporal.Instant` object.

-This static method creates a new `Temporal.Instant` object with milliseconds precision.
+This static method creates a new `Temporal.Instant` object with milliseconds precision (i.e., zero values in all units smaller than a millisecond).
-`epochMilliseconds` is the number of milliseconds between the Unix epoch (midnight UTC on January 1, 1970) and the desired exact time.
+`epochMilliseconds` is the number of milliseconds from the [Unix epoch](https://en.wikipedia.org/wiki/Unix_time) of January 1, 1970 at 00:00 UTC until the desired exact time, ignoring leap seconds.

-The number of seconds since the Unix epoch is a common measure of exact time in many computer systems.
+The number of seconds or milliseconds since the Unix epoch is a common measure of exact time in many computer systems.
 Use this method if you need to interface with such a system.

 The number of milliseconds since the Unix epoch is also returned from the `getTime()` and `valueOf()` methods of legacy JavaScript `Date` objects, as well as `Date.now()`.